 Performance Evaluation of the Board

-The Board and the NRC confirmed that the performance evaluation was completed during the year under review.
+The Board and the Nomination and Remuneration Committee confirmed thatthe performance evaluation was completed during the year under review.

 Key Managerial Personnel